publications-and-more/wg/source/INDEX.md

-# Introduction
+# Introduction:

 This file indexes the different working groups and their purpose.

 ## Working Groups:

-The following working groups are active:
+Here are the following active working groups:

 - WG01: `Kernel Architecture Group.`
 - WG02: `Multi-Tasking Group.`